 Most guests who visit Walt Disney World are familiar with this resort because the monorail runs through up above.

 And here is a small portion of the infamous Mary Blair mural located in the same area.

 As you can see, there are quite a few things that are worth taking a visit over to Disney’s Contemporary even if you aren’t staying as a guest.
 So why not plan to have a meal here while you are at it?

 Contempo Cafe has to be one of the most underrated quick services at Walt Disney World.
-Often, I see planning advice that references how guests must go to Chef Mickey’s for a meal because the monorail glides by overhead while you are eating.
+So often, I see planning advice that references how guests must go to Chef Mickey’s for a meal because the monorail glides overhead while you are eating.

 Guess what?
 Contempo Cafe sits next door to Chef Mickey’s and offers a similar experience as far as seeing the monorail goes.
 Sure it doesn’t have the characters, but the food is better, and the price is lower at Contempo Cafe.